TekTes/Remote_Sensing_Digital_Image_Analysis/_episodes/10-Module_1-Lecture 9-Correcting geometric distortion using mapping functions and control points.md

 > ## Quiz
 >
-> - One form of geometric distortion is a scale change  horizontally that resultsfrom over• or under-sampling along  a scan line.
+> - One form of geometric distortion is a scale change  horizontally that results from over or under-sampling along  a scan line.
 What do you think the correction matrix might look like?
 >
 > - Show how the corrections for several different distortions can be combined into a single
 >   step.